JPalmerK/YAWN_functions/README.md

 # Reference pressure, set to 1 for water
 prms$pref =1

-# remove DC offset by subtracting mean(yy) from yy
+# remove DC offset by subtracting mean(yy) from yy where yy is the audio signal
 prms$rmDC = TRUE

 # calibration, either end-to-end or frequency response